Pilot for Anti-Racism Research

 2. Quality of the proposed project:

-• For the Capacity Building project grant, the plan for supporting community stakeholder involvement, and the process for creating the deliverables required for the pilot award should be well articulated.
+• For the Capacity Building project grant, the plan for supporting community involvement, and the process for creating the deliverables required for the pilot award should be well articulated.

 In addition, the following specific evaluation criteria will be considered:

 2. Priority will be given as well to projects with cross-sector and/or trans-disciplinary teams, where “sector” refers to community, government, non-profit, industry, academia, etc. and where “discipline” refers to research expertise.
-Pilot projects that involve human participants will require IRB approval before funding is released.

 Selection of Awardees